fmansimli/validify-js-react/README.md

     surname: "Mansimli",
   });

-  // you can also use it like this:
+  // or you can also use it like below:

-  //  const form = useSchema(loginSchema,props.user);
+  // const form2 = useSchema(loginSchema,props.initialUser);

   ....
   ....
 ```

-that's pretty much it, guys!
+### that's pretty much it, guys!